 About Danny McCrum

-He has played support for many significant artists including Bryan Ferry, Joan Armatrading, Katie Melua, Jeff Beck, Eric Clapton, Jimmy Barnes, Simple Minds, John Mayer and Tommy Emmanuel who he toured with four times.
+He has worked with and supported many music greats including Eric Clapton, John Butler Trio, John Mayer, Jeff Beck, Bryan Ferry, Joan Armatrading, Jimmy Barnes, Simple Minds, Katie Melua and Tommy Emmanuel.
 Over the years Danny has performed live on television and radio countless times.
-His music is frequently used on the soundtrack of TV show Shortland Street and all three albums plus several music videos are on Air New Zealand’s in-flight entertainment.
-His single In My Corner (Say What You Mean) was placed on rotation on Radio Hauraki, Juice TV and Channel 63.
+His music is featured on the TV show Shortland Street, Air New Zealand’s in-flight entertainment and his single In My Corner (Say What You Mean) was placed on rotation on Radio Hauraki, Juice TV and Channel 63.

-In 2016 Danny teamed up with Bobby Kennedy to create the podcast series Don’t Give Up Your Day Job where they talk to creative professionals about their experiences in the entertainment business.
+In 2016 Danny teamed up with Bobby Kennedy to create the podcast series called ‘Don’t Give Up Your Day Job’ where they talk to creative professionals about their experiences in the entertainment business.
 They have spoken to a long list of impressive names and have developed a loyal following.

 Danny McCrum can best be described as a chameleon musician.
 His entrepreneurial approach to his music career has set him apart and his diverse experience has seen him consistently push boundaries and set examples in innovation.
 He is a seasoned performer, a genuine musician and as he puts it... "a lifelong student of music”.